General Questions regarding conducting research involving human subjects and the Human Subjects IRB.

 Submit it as soon as you receive notification of your award; it is NOT necessary for you to submit an IRB protocol prior to your grant application.
 Once you have received notification of your award, funds will be disbursed to you after you provide the office distributing the grant monies notice that you have submitted a protocol to the IRB and that it has been approved.

-NOTE: All student researchers are required to have their protocol reviewed and approved by a faculty sponsor before submitting their protocol to the IRB.
+NOTE: All student researchers, including those doing independent research, are required to have their protocol reviewed and approved by a faculty sponsor before submitting their protocol to the IRB.

 5. I am a student planning to do independent research over the summer.
 Since this research is not associated with any class that I am taking, do I have to have a faculty sponsor?